 Both were taken to the brink of financial collapse under secretive new owners.
 A third deal he arranged, for an unnamed wealthy Russian to buy a controlling stake in Premier League club Everton in 2004, was called off when the buyer’s name – Boris Zingarevich, a pulp and paper magnate – was leaked to the press.

 We set up a fake company and contacted Samuelson.
 We told him we represented three rich investors looking for a “sleeping giant”, a once-great football club with a big fan base and ambitions to return to the lucrative top flight of the game.

 Samuelson took the bait and agreed to meet.
 We briefed two undercover reporters.
-“Billy”, as we called him, would ask most of the questions; “Angie” would play the role of Billy’s assistant.
-Neither of them knew anything about football but after several long briefings, Billy eventually knew his Championship from his Champions League.
+“Bill”, as we called him, would ask most of the questions; “Angie” would play the role of Bill’s assistant.
+Neither of them knew anything about football but after several long briefings, Bill eventually knew his Championship from his Champions League.